Directives are built-in macros that alter the transpiled C# code that is generated from Razor mark-up.

 }

-Defines an H1 element with the @onclick directive.
+Defines an H1 element with the@onclickdirective. - Line 18

 Some standard directives applicable to the Razor file itself are:

 This directive identifies a block of C# code that should be output as-is into the resulting C# file.
-It is possible to have multiple @code directives in a single Razor mark-up file; Blazor will collate these to a single block of C# code in the transpiled file.
+It is possible to have multiple@codedirectives in a single Razor mark-up file; Blazor will collate these to a single block of C# code in the transpiled file.@page

-Instructs Blazor to generate a generic class from the Razor mark-up.
+Instructs Blazor to generate a class declaration that implements the specified interface.@inherits

-Allows components to specify dependencies they require to be injected by Blazor when it creates a new instance of the component.
+Allows components to specify dependencies they require to be injected by Blazor when it creates a new instance of the component.@attribute

-Adds the specified DotNet attribute to the generated C# class.
+Adds the specified DotNet attribute to the generated C# class.@rendermode

 Gives us the ability to give elements/components a unique identifier, which helps keep change deltas small when rendering to HTML.